Truly Minimally Invasive Dental Care

-One of the major advantages to having undergone extensive post-graduate studies in a variety of dental specialties is that it allows a perspective on problems, and more tools to treat effectively, with minimal time and expense and discomfort for the patient.
+One of the major advantages of having undergone extensive post-graduate studies in a variety of dental specialties is that it allows a perspective on problems and more tools to treat effectively, with minimal time and expense and discomfort for the patient.
 “When all you have is a hammer”, the saying goes, “everything looks like a nail”.
-Well, over the years we have constantly added to our tool bag, and can work more effectively than ever before to correct the problems, and not just to treat symptoms.
+Well, over the years we have constantly added to our tool bag and can work more effectively than ever before to correct the problems, and not just to treat symptoms.

 The patients universally appreciate this conservative, minimally invasive, approach to their health, comfort, and appearance.
 And everyone, not just the patient, sleeps better at night for it.